ruchitamalviya/product-questions-answers-for-woocommerce/readme.txt

 4. Two question-answer layouts available for front-end: Normal and Accordion.

 == Installation ==
-1. Ensure you have latest version of WooCommerce plugin installed.
+1. Ensure you have latest version of the plugin installed.
 2. Unzip and upload contents of the plugin to your /wp-content/plugins/ directory.
 3. Activate the plugin through the 'Plugins' menu in WordPress.